Indodanazwide/Smart-Inventory-System/README.md

 # Smart Inventory System

 A simple web application that allows users to manage inventory with CRUD operations.
-Unauthorized users cannot access the inventory page, and only authorized users can create, read, update, and delete items.

 ## Table of Contents